Debrecen: Jewish community

 An order to erect a ghetto was issued on 28 April 1944, in the name of the town mayor Sandor Kolscey, who opposed the act, and was ousted by the Germans.
 Jews were forced to build the Ghetto walls, finishing it within less than a month on 15 May 1944.

 On 7 June 1944, all movement in or out of the Ghetto was prohibited and a week later all Debrecen Jews were deported to the nearby Serly brickyards, and stripped of their belongings, joining Jews from other areas.

 Ten families of prominent Jews, including those of Rabbi Weisz and orthodox chief Rabbi Strasser, along with the heads of the Zionist (non orthodox) movement joined the Kasztner train.
 (According to some sources, the Strasshoff camps were filled with Jews for negotiations in case the Germans could receive something for releasing these Jews, among them 6841 from Debrecen.)
 298 of these Debrecen Jews were shot by the SS in Bavaria, after being told they would reach Theresienstadt.
 Some young Debrecen Jews escaped the town, led by the high school principal Adoniyahu Billitzer and reached Budapest, joining resistance movements and partisans.

 Most of the remaining Debrecen Jews were deported to Auschwitz, reaching there on 3 July 1944.

 Debrecen was occupied by the Soviet Army on 20 October 1944.
 Some 4,000 Jews of Debrecen and its surroundings survived the war, creating a community of 4,640 in 1946 – the largest in the region.
 About 400 of those moved to Israel, and many others moved to the west by 1970, with 1,200 Jews left in the town, using two synagogues, one of them established before World War I.

 Climate

-Debrecen, typically for its Central European location, has a humid continental climate (Köppen Dfb).
+Debrecen, typically for its Central European location, has a humid continental climate (Köppen Dfb bordering on Dfa, Trewartha Dcbo bordering on Dcao).
+The annual average temperature is 11.0 C, the hottest month in July is 21.9 C, and the coldest month is -0.8 C in January.
+The annual precipitation is 542.7 mm, of which July is the wettest with 67.7 mm, while January is the driest with only 24.3 mm.